 Author of The New York Times bestseller Viper Pilot and The Flight, US Air Force Lieutenant Colonel (Ret.)
 Dan Hampton is one of the most decorated fighter pilots of all time.
 Throughout his 20-year career, Hampton has always been first in flight, soaring into battle with the Wild Weasels, the elite Air Force squadron whose sole mission is to fly behind enemy lines, draw fire from surface-to-air missiles, and make the skies safer for fellow pilots.
-His record number of strikes earned him a Purple Heart, four Distinguished Flying Crosses with Valor, Hampton rescued a surrounded US Marine unit from almost certain death and is the most lethal F-16 Wild Weasel Pilot in American history.
+The recipient of a Purple Heart and four Distinguished Flying Crosses with Valor, Hampton rescued a surrounded US Marine unit from almost certain death and is the most lethal F-16 Wild Weasel Pilot in American history.

 Taught to fly at a young age by his father, Hampton climbed up the Air Force ranks.
 He was named squadron instructor of the year six times, flew 151 combat missions, fought in both Gulf Wars, was the first plane over the border during the 2003 invasion of Iraq, and helped secure American airspace on 9/11.

 In his bestselling autobiography, Viper Pilot, he recounts his experiences, from earning wings to surviving combat as a Wild Weasel.
 Booklist wrote in its starred review, "Hampton is a vivid writer and an unabashed warrior...An outstanding work.”

 Since Viper Pilot, Hampton has published two other bestsellers, The Mercenary: A Novel and Lords of the Sky.
 His 2015 novel The Hunter Killers compiles unprecedented firsthand interviews and previously unseen personal papers and declassified documents from the Vietnam war.
 Hampton’s work has been featured in TIME, The New York Times, The Wall Street Journal, USA Today, Parade, and Newsday among others.

-One of seven celebrated adventurers featured in Breitling Watches "We Are Breitling: The Anthem" video, Hampton has spent time in all corners of the world, including Germany, Spain, Turkey, Jordan, Saudi Arabia, and Iraq.
-Fluent in Arabic, he has climbed the Pyramids, run with the bulls in Pamplona, served as an exchange officer in the Egyptian Air Force.
+One of seven celebrated adventurers featured in Breitling Watches “We Are Breitling: The Anthem” video, Hampton has lived in all corners of the world, including Germany, Spain, Turkey, Jordan, Saudi Arabia, and Iraq.
+Fluent in Arabic, he has climbed the Pyramids, run with the bulls in Pamplona, and served as an exchange officer in the Egyptian Air Force.

 - Dan Hampton on MSNBC: "Flying behind enemy lines"